Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 Can you get the Moderna COVID-19 vaccine if you’re immunocompromised?

 The Moderna vaccine was authorized for use to prevent COVID-19 in people age 18 and older.
-People with autoimmune conditions or who are immunocompromised are not excluded from getting the vaccine, but they are part of certain groups that require extra consideration.
+People with autoimmune conditions or who are immunocompromised are not excluded from getting the vaccine, but there is not yet direct data on the COVID-19 vaccine in these patients.

 That’s because people with these health issues were not part of the clinical trial on which the emergency use authorization was based.
 This is the big study of just more than 30,000 people who received either the COVID-19 vaccine or a placebo, which found the vaccine to have 94 percent efficacy at preventing COVID-19, according to an FDA briefing document.